 The origins of Christmas Cove’s name are unclear.
 The most common theory is that Christopher Columbus and his crew were anchored on the place now known as Christmas Cove on Christmas Day.

-Dive into the waist-deep water while you’re near that great beach.
-The gorgeous waters are inviting and you’ll be greeted by all kinds of marine life (from sea turtles to more) while you’re snorkeling.
+Dive into the waist-deep water while you’re near that fabulous beach.
+The gorgeous waters are inviting, and you’ll be greeted by all kinds of marine life (from sea turtles to more) while snorkeling.

 The sea creatures will likely not pay much attention to you.
-That’s fine because getting to see them in their natural habitat is already an incredible experience.
+That’s fine because seeing them in their natural habitat is already an incredible experience.

 4. Coki Beach

 Sometimes, you want to head to the beach to relax and unwind with your beach chair.
-Other times, heading to the beach is fun because you get to join a big party!
-If you’re interested in the latter, you should plan a trip to Coki Beach.
+Other times, leading to the beach is fun because you can join a big party!
+If you’re interested in the latter, plan a trip to Coki Beach.

 You can also visit Coral World Ocean Park while staying at Coki Beach.
 Walk over there if you wish to learn more about the marine life in the area.
-Get to know more about the tropical fish and colorful coral near the area.
+Learn more about the tropical fish and colorful coral near the area.

 See Related: Best Beaches in Minnesota to Visit